Hospital Negligence Claim Solicitors

 Contact Our Hospital Negligence Solicitors in Cork

-Speak To Cantillons Solicitors Hospital Negligence Claims Experts today.
-From our offices at 39 South Mall, Cork, we represent clients from all over Ireland.
-Contact us using the contact form below, by phone at +353 (0)21 4275673 or by email at email@example.com for more information.
+Speak To Cantillons Solicitors Hospital Negligence Claims Solicitors today.
+From our offices at 39 South Mall, Cork and 31-36 Ormond Quay Upper, Dublin, we represent clients from all over Ireland.
+Contact us using the contact form below, by phone at Cork +353 (0)21 4275673 or Dublin +353 (0)1 264 1802 or by email at email@example.com for more information.
 We are more than happy to travel to meet our clients who cannot attend our offices or to arrange a meeting on Zoom.